sarahondraszek/stage_IHA_cds/README.md

 specifically, in ontology, we have categories, properties and relationships between the concepts, data and entities.
 Similarly, in Knowledge Graphs, we have subgraphs, properties, relationships, data and vertices (nodes).
-However, there is a fundamental dierence between them.
+However, there is a fundamental difference between them.
 A Knowledge Graph is a representation of knowledge in a graph form, which very often derives from a graph database (GDB) - a database that stores data by using a graph architecture.
 A Knowledge Graph and its database structure are focused on the